An initiative led by

 Loblaw Companies Limited

-Cargill, Verified Beef Production Plus (VBP+) and Beef InfoXchange System (BIXS) will lead the pilot.
-Participating customers will provide funding support to help reward producers for their contribution.
-While the CRSB is not directly involved, the pilot will use the CRSB’s Certified Sustainable Beef Framework.
+Cargill is leading the pilot with key partners including Verified Beef Production Plus (VBP+), Where Food Comes From and Beef InfoXchange System (BIXS).
+Participating customers are funding support to help reward producers for their contribution.
+While the CRSB is not directly involved, the pilot is using the CRSB’s Certified Sustainable Beef Framework.

 All cow-calf operations, backgrounders and feedlots across Canada are eligible to participate in the pilot.